LoginRadius/documentation/documentation/docs/customer-intelligence/api-analytics.md

 This section contains a comparative chart of the percentages of response time taken by the profile deletion API over a period of the selected time interval.

 In general way we can say how much time the LoginRadius API is taking to delete an account.
-Similar to other analytics, this graph also shows response times in multiple ranges like <1s,  <500ms, <3s and >3s.
+Similar to other analytics, this graph also shows response times in multiple ranges like less then 1s, less then 500ms, less then 3s and greater then  3s.
 Further clicking on a specific response time, you will be able to see the corresponding API stats.

 ![Delete API](https://apidocs.lrcontent.com/images/6_369862f201788aa601.45655243.png "Delete API")